-FAQs about apprenticeship
+FAQs about Apprenticeships

 An apprenticeship combines learning whilst working in a real job, for a real boss, with a real wage.
 It is conducted in a hands-on learning environment where you can complete a nationally recognised qualification while gaining practical real life experience in the trade.